algorandfoundation/specs/dev/ledger.md

    specifies whether to mark the account offline (if $\nonpart$ is false) or nonparticipatory (if $\nonpart$ is true).

+An application call transaction additionally has the following fields:

+- The ID of the application being called, encoded as msgpack field `apid`.
+If the ID is zero, this transaction is creating an application.

+- An `OnCompletion` type, which may specify an additional effect of this transaction on the application's state in the sender or application creator's account data.
+This field is encoded as msgpack field `apan`, and may take on one of the following values:

+  - `NoOpOC` (value `0`): Only execute the `ApprovalProgram` associated with this application ID, with no additional effects.
+  - `OptInOC` (value `1`): Before executing the `ApprovalProgram`, allocate local state for this application into the sender's account data.
+  - `CloseOutOC` (value `2`): After executing the `ApprovalProgram`, clear any local state for this application out of the sender's account data.
+  - `ClearStateOC` (value `3`): Don't execute the `ApprovalProgram`, and instead execute the `ClearStateProgram` (which may not reject this transaction).
+Additionally, clear any local state for this application out of the sender's account data as in `CloseOutOC`.
+  - `UpdateApplicationOC` (value `4`): After executing the `ApprovalProgram`, replace the `ApprovalProgram` and `ClearStateProgram` associated with this application ID with the programs specified in this transaction.
+  - `DeleteApplicationOC` (value `5`): After executing the `ApprovalProgram`, delete the application parameters from the account data of the application's creator.
+- Application arguments, encoded as msgpack field `apaa`.
+These arguments are a slice of byte slices.
+- Accounts besides the `Sender` whose local states may be referred to by the executing `ApprovalProgram` or `ClearStateProgram`.
+These accounts are referred to by their addresses, and this field is encoded as msgpack field `apat`.
+- Application IDs, besides the application whose `ApprovalProgram` or `ClearStateProgram` is executing, that the executing program may read global state from.
+This field is encoded as msgpack field `apfa`.
+- Local state schema, encoded as msgpack field `apls`.
+This field is only used during application creation, and sets bounds on the size of the local state for users who opt in to this application.
+- Global state schema, encoded as msgpack field `apgs`.
+This field is only used during application creation, and sets bounds on the size of the global state associated with this application.
+- Approval program, encoded as msgpack field `apap`.
+This field is used for both application creation and updates, and sets the corresponding application's `ApprovalProgram`.
+- Clear state program, encoded as msgpack field `apsu`.
+This field is used for both application creation and updates, and sets the corresponding application's `ClearStateProgram`.

 An asset configuration transaction additionally has the following fields:

  - The ID of the asset being configured, encoded as msgpack field `caid`.